Vijay P. Singh

 Vijay P. Singh (born July 15, 1946) is a Distinguished Professor and a Regents Professor, and holds the Caroline and William N. Lehrer Distinguished Chair in Water Engineering at Texas A&M University.
 His research interests include Surface-water Hydrology, Groundwater Hydrology, Hydraulics, Irrigation Engineering, Environmental Quality, and Water Resources.

 Birth and education

 Vijay P. Singh was born in Agra, India in 1946.
-He graduated with a BS in Engineering and Technology with emphasis on Soil and Water Conservation Engineering from U.P.
-Agricultural University, India in 1967.
+He graduated with a BS in Engineering and Technology with emphasis on Soil and Water Conservation Engineering from [G.B Pant University of Agriculture and Technology], India in 1967.
 He earned an MS in Engineering with specialization in Hydrology from University of Guelph, Canada in 1970 and a Ph.D. in Civil Engineering with specialization in Hydrology and Water Resources from Colorado State University, Fort Collins, USA in 1974.
 He also earned a D.Sc. from the University of the Witwatersrand, Johannesburg, South Africa in 1998.